hbctraining/Shell-for-bioinformatics/lessons/07_permissions_and_environment_variables.md

 * `${HOME}` defines the full path for the home directory of a given user.
 * `${PATH}` defines a list of directories to search in when looking for a command/program to execute.

 Environment variables, in most systems, are called or denoted with a "$" before the variable name, just like a regular variable.
 Like regular variables, we can also wrap them in `{}` in order to be more explicit about the variable name.
-Let's use the `echo` command to see what is stored in `$HOME`:
+Let's use the `echo` command to see what is stored in `${HOME}`:

 ```bash
 $ echo ${HOME}